By Crystal / Last Updated March 8, 2023

 How to fix VMware Internet not working (troubleshooting)

-◆ If your VMware connection to Internet not working, first of all, please restart the virtual machine.
+◆ If your VMware connection to Internet not working, first, please restart the virtual machine.
 Power off the VM, and reboot the host.
 After that, re-open the virtual machine.
 If it still has no Internet access, please perform troubleshooting as followings.

 ◆ After operating each step, check if the virtual machine has an Internet access.
 Once the problem is resolved, there is no need to continue with the subsequent steps.